cdevangi/food-image-recognition/README.md

  This is a Python code that does the following:

+  1. **Prepares image data for training**
+     Performs Histogram Equilization and White Balance on the input image data The model performs better on preprocessed images as compared to raw images.

-    1. Trains DCNN using training data
+  2. **Trains a DCNN using training data**
+     The number of the layers in the DCNN can vary depending on various factors like size, quality and variety of training data.
+The best way is when you try and tweak to find the optimal number.

-    2. Freezes the trained model for use in Android app
+  3. **Freezes the trained model for use in Android app**
-    3. Tests the model
+     Freezing is simply saving the model.
+And what does a model comprise of?
+The variables and the weights along each connection when we finalize on the model which can then be directly used in applications without having to train the model in that application.
+This makes the target application extremely light weight

+  4. **Tests the model**

+  See more about freezing models [here](https://medium.com/@prasadpal107/saving-freezing-optimizing-for-inference-restoring-of-tensorflow-models-b4146deb21b5).